Neurofibromatosis type 1

 • Balanced Nutrition: A diet rich in antioxidants may support nerve function and reduce inflammation.

-• Mental Wellness: Meditation or counseling can relieve stress tied to uncertain tumor progression.
+• Mental wellness: Meditation or counseling can relieve stress tied to uncertain tumor progression.

 • Regular Screenings: Frequent checkups help track tumor growth and spot early adrenal changes.